 Our fall landscapes are changing colors and looking beautiful.
-Eventually a frost and winter snap will bring an abrupt end to all that autumn beauty.
-Golden yellow leaves on honeylocusts and cottonwoods, bright red leaves on maples and autumn purple ash will turn brown.
-Any trees that had not started turning color yet will dry up green.
-There are a few late coloring trees like oaks looking very nice right now however.
+Eventually a hard frost and winter snap will bring an abrupt end to all our autumn beauty.
+Golden yellow leaves on honeylocusts and cottonwoods, bright red leaves on maples and autumn purple ash will turn brown and fall to the ground.
+Any trees that have not started turning color yet will dry up green.
+There are a few late coloring trees like oaks looking very nice right now.
+Once the leaves fall from the trees, the real work begins.
+Following are suggestions for taking care of our landscape plants and tidying up.

 As we Gardeners watch the temperatures falling, keep in mind how the freezing temps will affect our landscape and the plants growing therein.
 There are many gardening tasks which can still be completed before the ground freezes.
 Remember, the days are growing shorter; therefore “making hay while the sun shines,” takes on extra meaning over the next couple of weeks.
 The following is a list of to-do’s specific for this month: